zyachel/quetre/README.md

 ### Usability

-- Quora: You can't even see an answer (unless you do some hacks) if you're not signed in.
+- **Quora**: You can't even see an answer (unless you do some hacks) if you're not signed in.
 They put a big banner in front of answers to sign you up/in forcefully.

-- Quetre: There is no accounts system.
+- **Quetre**: There is no accounts system.
 Just read whatever you want to read.
 Zero fuss.

 ---